 - Keep in mind that you have a limited amount of time to file a lawsuit.
 There is usually a statute of limitations, or a legal deadline, for filing a lawsuit when it comes to ATV accidents.
 If your claim is not brought within that time, it may be barred regardless of its merits.
 It is best to not wait until the legal deadline to file a lawsuit.

 - Consult a lawyer.
-You probably have a lot to handle right now, and a competent lawyer can make sure everything gets done right.
-A lawyer can also make things a lot easier for you by negotiating with insurance companies and guiding you get through the legal process.
+You probably have a lot to handle right now.
+A competent lawyer can make sure everything gets done right.
+A lawyer can also make things a lot easier for you by negotiating with insurance companies and guiding you through the legal process.

 Recall Lawsuit: Crashes Caused by a Defective ATV

 Some collisions are caused by manufacturing defects.
 In legal terms, “manufacturing defects” are flaws in the manufacturing process that result in injuries.
 “Failure to warn” describes a situation in which a manufacturer knows of a hazard regarding the product and does not warn consumers about it.
 “Design defects” are errors in the product design that make the vehicle dangerous.
-People are winning defective product lawsuits against manufacturers, and hundreds of thousands of these products have been recalled since 2000.
+People are winning defective product lawsuits against manufacturers.
+Hundreds of thousands of these products have been recalled since 2000.

 You may have the right to sue for compensation even if there is not a recall.

 If there was a recall of your ATV prior to your accident, our lawyers can help determine if the recalled part was the cause of your accident.
 In one of our cases, our client was injured in an accident with a vehicle that had been recalled, but he had not been notified.
 Attorney Fred Pritzker obtained a $3.5 million settlement for our client.

 Attorney to Protect Your Rights